aspose-words/Aspose.Words-Documentation/en/reportingservices/getting-started/install-aspose-words-for-reporting-services/installing-on-the-server-manually/_index.md

 The root directory for Microsoft SQL Server is usually C:\Program Files\Microsoft SQL Server.
 From there the Report Server directory can be found as follows:

-- **Microsoft SQL Server 2005** - There could be several instances of Microsoft SQL Server configured on the machine and they will occupy different MSSQL.x subdirectories such as MSSQL.1, MSSQL.2 and so on.
-You need to find the correct C:\Program Files\Microsoft SQL Server\MSSQL.x\Reporting Services\ReportServer directory before you proceed with the following steps.
-- **Microsoft SQL Server 2008** - Report Server is installed in the `C:\Program Files\Microsoft SQL Server\MSRS10.MSSQLSERVER\ Reporting Services\ReportServer` directory.
-- **Microsoft SQL Server 2008 R2** - Report Server is installed in the `C:\Program Files\Microsoft SQL Server\MSRS10_50.MSSQLSERVER\ Reporting Services\ReportServer` directory.
 - **Microsoft SQL Server 2012** - Report Server is installed in the `C:\Program Files\Microsoft SQL Server\MSRS11.MSSQLSERVER\ Reporting Services\ReportServer` directory.
 - **Microsoft SQL Server 2014** - Report Server is installed in the `C:\Program Files\Microsoft SQL Server\MSRS12.MSSQLSERVER\ Reporting Services\ReportServer` directory.
 - **Microsoft SQL Server 2016** - Report Server is installed in the `C:\Program Files\Microsoft SQL Server\MSRS13.MSSQLSERVER\ Reporting Services\ReportServer` directory.
-- **Microsoft SQL Server 2017** - Report Server is installed in the C:\Program Files\Microsoft SQL Server Reporting Services. directory.
+- **Microsoft SQL Server 2017** - Report Server is installed in the `C:\Program Files\Microsoft SQL Server Reporting Services` directory.
-- **Microsoft SQL Server 2019** - Report Server is installed in the C:\Program Files\Microsoft SQL Server Reporting Services. directory.
+- **Microsoft SQL Server 2019** - Report Server is installed in the `C:\Program Files\Microsoft SQL Server Reporting Services` directory.
+- **Microsoft SQL Server 2022** - Report Server is installed in the `C:\Program Files\Microsoft SQL Server Reporting Services` directory.
+- **Power BI Report Server** - Report Server is installed in the `C:\Program Files\Microsoft Power BI Report Server` directory.

 ## Step 2.
 Copy `Aspose.Words.ReportingServices.dll` to the Report Server directory.

-Aspose.Words.ReportingServices.zip download contains Bin\SSRS2005, Bin\SSRS2008, Bin\SSRS2012, Bin\SSRS2014, Bin\SSRS2016, Bin\SSRS2017 and Bin\SSRS2019 directories with `Aspose.Words.ReportingServices.dll` for the corresponding Microsoft SQL Server versions.
+Aspose.Words.ReportingServices.zip download contains Bin\SSRS2012, Bin\SSRS2014, Bin\SSRS2016, Bin\SSRS2017, Bin\SSRS2019 and Bin\SSRS2022 directories with `Aspose.Words.ReportingServices.dll` for the corresponding Microsoft SQL Server versions.

 Select the appropriate `Aspose.Words.ReportingServices.dll` and copy it to C:\Program Files\Microsoft SQL Server&#92;&lt;Instance&gt;\Reporting Services\ReportServer\bin folder.
+In the case of Power BI Report Server use the following path: C:\Program Files\Microsoft Power BI Report Server\PBIRS\ReportServer\bin

 Note: In some cases, when you copy the DLL to the `ReportServer\bin` directory, it might be copied together with explicit NTFS file permissions assigned to it.
 The NTFS permissions might be such that Microsoft SQL Server Reporting Services will be denied access when loading `Aspose.Words.ReportingServices.dll` and the new export formats will not be available.